naqvijafar91/go-workshops/docs/05-http.md

 }
 ```

-If we navigate to  `[http://localhost:1000/article/1](http://localhost:1000/article/1)`after we’ve now run this, you should see  `Key: 1`  being printed out within the browser.
+If we navigate to  `[http://localhost:1000/article/1](http://localhost:1000/article/1)` after we’ve now run this, you should see  `Key: 1`  being printed out within the browser.

 Let’s use this  `key`  value to return the specific article that matches that key.